 Change the way you homeschool.

 I had depression in homeschooling because I compared myself to others and thought that’s what I should be doing.
 Because my kids are cognitively normal, I sometimes forget that they have issues.
 Even if your children don’t have special needs, comparison is a poison to homeschooling.
 I felt guilty if my children weren’t doing some of the same things that others in our group were doing.
 I bought curriculum and felt guilty when we didn’t do everything listed.
+Then, occasionally I felt guilty when I broke free from curriculum.
 Guilt and depression accompanied me a lot because I couldn’t live up to my own expectations of what homeschooling should be.
 I talk about legalism in homeschooling and its damaging effects here.

 The Lord spoke to me about this and I stopped comparing.
 I read a lot of books and changed the way I taught my children.
 Sometimes, our expectations of ourselves and our children are not in line with God’s expectations.
 Changing our methods and philosophies can help us have more joy in our lives.

 This may sound strange, but diet plays a part in mental health.
 When I had to go strictly gluten free because of a severe reaction to wheat, my mood improved.
 I had more energy, too.
 Later, I found that gluten can cause inflammation in the brain that results in symptoms like anxiety, depression, brain fog, memory issues, and more.
 Perhaps changing your diet would help you, too.

 Another contributing factor in brain health are B vitamins.
 Most B vitamins come from animal sources, such as beef and eggs.
 Birth control and certain other medications deplete B vitamins, so supplementation is sometimes necessary.